aws/aws-cdk/CONTRIBUTING.md

 $ npx cdk -a test/aws-eks/test/sample.js deploy
 ```

-This allows you to iterate your PR development and ensure a minimal simple app with your fix can
+This allows you to iterate your development and ensure a minimal sample app with your hack can
 successfully deploy as you expect.
 Do not commit `sample.ts` and `sample.js` to your PR branch.

-You will also need to ensure your fix can pass all existing unit tests and integ tests and fix
+You will also need to ensure your hack can pass all existing unit tests and integ tests and fix
-them when required.
+them if necessary.

 Run all the unit tests for a specific module(e.g. aws-eks):